 Related post: 20+ Best Natural Cold Remedies for Cold & Flu Season

 Wow, that’s a lot of cold-fighting power in those ingredients!
-Now, here’s a step-by-step tutorial for this super tonic recipe.
+Now, here’s a step-by-step tutorial for how to make the super tonic recipe.

 First, add 1/2 cup apple cider vinegar (with the mother, such as Bragg’s) to a blender.